milesj/figg/README.md

 }
 ```

-To preserve newlines (`\n`) and declare large strings, like paragraphs, you can use the triple double quote syntax, which requires leading `"""\n` and trailing `\n"""` characters.
+To preserve newlines (`\n`) and declare lengthy strings, like paragraphs, you can use the triple double quote syntax, which requires leading `"""\n` and trailing `\n"""` characters.
 The same indentation rules apply here as well.

 ```
 para """